The lifeguard service begins on different beaches throughout May, June and July, please check the RNLI website for the dates before you visit.

 Tenby, North Beach, South Pembrokeshire – for picturesque views

 A superb, sheltered, sandy beach with the pinnacle of Goskar rock sticking out of the sand in the middle.
 North Beach is one of the most photographed views in Wales with the harbour at the western end.
 An enclosed, east-facing beach, it's a real sun trap even on windy days.
 This bustling resort is a 'must see' along Pembrokeshire's dramatic coastline, offering excellent watersports and a good variety of cafés, restaurants, shops and pubs to choose from.
-In the distance you'll see the old and new lifeboat stations jutting out of Castle Hill – pop in to see the crew and the lifeboat if you have time.
+In the distance you'll see the old and new lifeboat stations jutting out of Castle Hill.

 Aberystwyth, North Beach, Ceredigion – for time travelling to the Victorian era